koendv/blackmagic-bluepill/README.md

 The commands `stm32flash`, `dfu-util`, and `arm-none-eabi-gdb` can be found under `~/.arduino15`. ```find ~/.arduino15/ -name arm-none-eabi-gdb -print```

-The rest of this document documents how to compile the `blackmagic_bluepill.hex` firmware.
+The rest of this document documents how to compile the `blackmagic_bluepill.bin` firmware.

 ## Compiling Firmware
 The text assumes a linux with `stm32flash`, `dfu-util`,  `arm-none-eabi-gcc` and `arm-none-eabi-gdb` available.